Julien Civange: The Born HIV Free campaign (2010)

-Born HIV Free has broadcast more than 2,7 billion messages of hope through banners, original films, posters, pins, events, and more.The campaign has reached about 250 million people.
-The dedicated channel on YouTube and dedicated website received over 20 million hits, tens of thousands of messages of support and generated thousands of articles.
-With the help of advocacy partners such as Avaaz and ONE more than 700,000 people signed the petition launched in line with this campaign.

 The first step of the Born HIV Free campaign ended in New-York on October 5, 2010, following the pledges made by donors to the Global Fund for the subsequent three years (2011-2013).
-The USD11.7 billion that was pledged to the Global Fund marked the largest collective pledge in its history.
+The $11.7 billion that was pledged to the Global Fund marked the largest collective pledge in its history.
 However, the total pledges fell short of the estimated resources needed to meet demand from developing countries seeking to further scale up their disease programs.

 Other artistic contributions

 Civange has also composed and produced music or supervised soundtracks for movies, theatre productions and art installations.